slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'If you are struggling in your relationships, odds are, you are withholding your truth from your woman.
 You need to open up, tell her the truth, be honest with her without fear of outcome and without any neediness from her.'*

-> *'On a serious conversation with a SO, instead of generalizing, talk about three things:<br>
+> *'On a serious conversation with a SO, instead of generalizing, talk about three things:
-First, your observations, or what you have noticed is happening in your relationship.<br>
+First, your observations, or what you have noticed is happening in your relationship.
 Next talk about how the observation has made you feel.
 Finally, discuss your values.'*

 Keep separate bank accounts.